 Much of this potential discord can be avoided by talking things out before taking action.
 For example, you may learn that one child has no desire to continue using the home while another intends to keep it for him- or herself and his or her kids as long as possible.

 Consider seeking a practical solution that benefits everyone without causing financial hardships.
 Get your family together face-to-face to hash out all the issues.
 Depending on the circumstances, spouses may — or may not — be invited.
 As a result of these talks, you might arrange a division of expenses or ownership that differs from the usual equal allocation.

 In addition, you might want to discuss the possibility of renting the home to tenants, at least part of the time.
 This can be a lucrative source of income for your children while providing certain tax benefits.
 However, some family members may feel strongly about maintaining the home for personal use.

 Other issues at stake

 Before transferring ownership of your vacation home, consider all of the legal and tax ramifications.
 Although the most common method is to leave a home to children as tenants in common, this may not be the best approach if it causes discord.
 In that case, you may use a trust instead, thereby maximizing the available tax benefits under the prevailing laws.
-Please contact our Family Wealth Planning Group for help addressing your vacation home in your estate plan.
+Please contact our Family Wealth and Individual Tax Group for help addressing your vacation home in your estate plan.